jhpyle/docassemble/_docs/development.md

 standards are.

-Other skills sets that are necessary for a guided interview project are user experience design.
+Other skills sets that are necessary for a guided interview project include user experience design.
 User experience is more than a matter of [CSS]; it's about making sure the flow through the interview is intuitive.

 A related skill set is plain language communication.
 How do you ask a